amenhany/unity-mario-old/README.md

 # Mario Game Demo 🍄

-This game demo, made using the Unity Game Engine, was made entirely from scratch.
-It tries to mimick Super Mario World with some elements from other Mario games and physics from Celeste.
+This game demo, solo developed using the Unity Game Engine, was made entirely from scratch.
+It tries to mimic Super Mario World with some elements from other Mario games and physics from Celeste.
 It includes a very easy level editor, with various tiles, collision boxes, parallax background, and more!

 ## Features 💥
 - Lives and Respawning